JnsLns/ptb_experiment_template/README.md

 ## Spatial reference frames and units

 There are three coordinate reference frames (CRF) relevant here (see figure below).
 But don't worry, you mostly only need to think in the **presentation-area frame**, as all positions for drawing and similar things should be specified in that frame.
 The second one is the **Psychtoolbox frame** which Psychtoolbox functions expect spatial locations to be supplied in.
 The third is the **screen-based frame** which is meant for working with motion capturing equipment, so you don't need to worry about that one if you don't do that.
-In any case, converting between these frames and between units (millimeters, pixels, degrees of visual angle) is made easy an object of the class `CoordinateConverter` that is available in the experimental code through the variable `convert`.
+In any case, converting between these frames and between units (millimeters, pixels, degrees of visual angle) is made easy by an object of the class `CoordinateConverter` that is available in the experimental code through the variable `convert`.
 That object provides various methods for conversion.

 Here's an illustration of each coordinate frame.
 Note that optionally the presentation-area frame's origin can be shifted by setting `t.s.presArea_va` during trial generation, but it is in the screen center by default (and that should usually be the most convenient setup).
 More details on the three frames below.